cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: System Models

-Given the disclosure probabilistic model, we can quantify the privacy disclosure degree of any public profile item $r_{u, i}^t,\forall i,\forall u$ by calculating its value of self-entropy \cite{Guerraoui2017, Gray2011} via Eq.\eqref{EQ:H_ui}.
-A high \textit{information} value implying a bigger gap to other users will lead to a higher privacy disclosure.
+Given the disclosure probabilistic model, we now quantify the privacy disclosure degree of any public profile item $r_{u, i}^t,\forall i,\forall u,\forall t$ by calculating its value of self-entropy~\cite{Guerraoui2017, Gray2011} via Eq.~\eqref{EQ:H_ui}.
+A high \textit{information} value implies that there is a big gap with other users, leading to a higher privacy disclosure.